 Mining and Metals

 Aditya Birla Group has three aluminium plants in Pindamonhangaba, Ouro Preto and Aratu in Brazil.
 These were acquired as part of the purchase of the global assets of Novelis.
 It has mining rights to bauxite reserves in Ouro Preto, Cataguases and Crangola regions.
 The group has also two carbon black plants in Cubatao and Bahia in Brazil, acquired from Columbian Chemicals of US.
-The total annual turnover of the three Aluminium plants and two carbon black plants are about 2.3 billion dollars.
+The total annual turnover of the three Aluminium plants and two carbon black plants are over 2 billion dollars.
 They employ 2600 Brazilians.

 Aditya Birla Group is the largest private sector Indian investor in Latin America.